 Flutter app development is a popular web technology that enables businesses to develop hybrid applications.
-This open-source platform allows businesses to save their time and efforts as one doesn’t have to develop two different applications for different operating systems.
+This open-source platform allows businesses to save their time and effort as one doesn’t have to develop two different applications for different operating systems.
 Flutter has boomed the market in the past few years and has become the number one choice of entrepreneurs.
 However, to test the Flutter app developers used to run flutter driver testers on the Android emulator and iOS emulator, depending on the operating system.

 What is Sylph, and how it will be useful?

 Sylph was developed by Maurice McCabe, which actually opened the door to AWS Device Farm for flutter apps.
 Under the roof, Sylph makes it appear as if you’re running an Appium test.
-You can set up locally on Linux, Mac, or Windows using command row, but it processes better in the CI environment.
+You can set it up locally on Linux, Mac, or Windows using command row, but it processes better in the CI environment.
 The complete AWS Device Farm test run configuration includes numerous test suites and the devices to be used for testing.
 This can be defined as a sylph.yaml file.

 What are the steps to run flutter apps on real devices with AWS Device Farm and Sylph?

-You should opt for flutter app development services that can provide you both Sylph and AWS Device Farm integrated environment.
+You should opt for flutter app development services that can provide you with both Sylph and AWS Device Farm integrated environments.
 This makes it really easy for flutter developers to use AWS Device Farm for testing applications.
-To run this application you need AWS account and a trouble-free sylph.yaml file configuration in the repo for making these efficiently work.
+To run this application you need an AWS account and a trouble-free sylph.yaml file configuration in the repo for making these efficiently work.
 And in case, if you don’t have a sylph configuration file, then these service providers can help you with that.